kjczarne/shap_adapool/README.md

 1. Build the package: `poetry build`
 2. Find the wheel in the `dist` folder and install the wheel with `pip`: `pip install <path-to-wheel>`
+3. Because some methods here rely on SpaCy providing the dependency tree, you will need to download the SpaCy pipeline for the English language: `python -m spacy download en_core_web_sm`

 > [!warning]
 > At least Python 3.10 is required for this package to work.
 We profusely use functional programming concepts such as structural pattern matching and some of these facilities are only available in Python 3.10 and newer.